 - Credit or cite the material you use as indicated, or by using a correct citation style.

 - Please note that most Canadian and U.S Government published materials can usually be used without further copyright permission for non-commercial educational use.

 You may also be able to use a NEW copyright exception to access material on the Internet:

 Section 30.04: Work available through Internet.
 This exception will allow you as an instructor at a non-profit educational institution to copy, play in class, or distribute to students materials found on the Internet, as long as:

-- the material was posted legitimately (i.e. by the or with the consent of the Copyright owner).
+- The material was posted legitimately (i.e. by or with the consent of the Copyright owner).

-- there is no clearly visible notice prohibiting educational use of the content.
-If you are unsure about what constiutes a clearly visible notice please contact email@example.com.
+- There is no clearly visible notice prohibiting educational use of the content.
+If you are unsure about what constitutes a clearly visible notice please contact firstname.lastname@example.org.

 How to Find Resources